-I am the author of four novels, the first of which is the fictionalised fact-based biography of Roman Emperor, NERO THE LAST CAESAR.
+I am the author of four novels, the first of which is the award-nominated fictionalised fact-based biography of Roman Emperor, NERO THE LAST CAESAR.
 Far from fiddling while Rome burned, Nero was a humanitarian who died all too young, unable to cope with the power thrust upon him at the tender age of sixteen.
-For racing fans, GALA DAY is a thriller in the Dick Francis mould, set in Newmarket.
+For racing fans, GALA DAY is a Silver Dagger-nominated thriller set in Newmarket.
 Jockey Pete Allen is desperate to return to the heady heights of his successful apprentice days, but his decidedly dodgy reputation threatens to destroy his career just when success beckons once more.
 CHANTILLY DAWNS is a psychological rites of passage for central character Marcel Dessaint, a French jockey whose world abruptly falls apart.
-As the title suggests, CHANTILLY DAWNS is set in the famous racing town north of Paris.
+As the title suggests, the Amazon Bestseller and Kindle No.1 CHANTILLY DAWNS is a drama set in the famous racing town north of Paris.

 SAINTE BASTIEN is my most recent novel and is available from the same publisher following a wonderful 'living' launch at the Newmarket stables of trainer Ilka Gansera-Leveque.
 Set in the racing yard of the title, Lambourn trainer Nick Marchant fears he has raised a menacingly amoral son, but does he protect the family name or his members of staff now at risk?

 My short stories have been broadcast on radio and included in several anthologies, while my non-fiction reference works include a history of Kilmead and various thoroughbred breeding booklets for the Irish Thoroughbred Breeders’ Association, of which I am a member.